Use Your Education Award

 Transfer Your Award

 The Serve America Act allows the transfer of education awards earned by successfully completing terms of service in AmeriCorps State and National programs, under specific conditions.
 To transfer your award you must be at least 55 years old at the start of service and the award must go to your child, grandchild or foster child.
-See Transfer Your Education Award for details about the specific conditions and transfer process.
+To learn more about the transfer process and specific conditions, see the web page Transfer Your Education Award.

 Extend Award Use Period